tocchan/guildhall/sd2/c29/assignments/a09_rendertargets/README.md

         - [ ] Shader has a secondary output specified
     - [ ] When done, be able to blur the bloom target
         - [ ] Create/Recycle a matching color/render target
-        - [ ] Run a guassian blur pass N times, each pass consisting of one horizontal and one vertical pass
-            - [ ] Each step in a pass will swap out the src/dst target and render a full screen blur shader
-                - [ ] Run once horizontally
-                - [ ] Run once vertically
+        - [ ] Can use any blur algorithm you can find online, some suggestions...
+            - Simple single pass box blur
+            - Single pass guassian blur
+            - Multiple pass guassian blur
     - [ ] Take the result of the blur, and the normal color output, and combine them into the final image.
-    - [ ]
     - [ ] Be able to toggle blur on-and-off to see it working or not
         - [ ] Disabling the blur just doesn't run the blur and composite steps;